wobsoriano/app-exists/README.md

 # app-exists

-Check if an app exists on macOS in Go.
+Go module to check if an app exists on macOS.

 ## Install